jesshmusic/fvtt-challenge-calculator/README.md

 <!--- ![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2F<your-module-name>&colorB=4aa94a) -->

-# How to use this Template to create a versioned Release
+# 5e Challenge Rating Calculator
 ![CRCalc-2](https://github.com/jesshmusic/fvtt-challenge-calculator/assets/7180584/ab0e58fc-05f2-44c8-b0fd-9f21d9901bad)

 This simple module allows you to make a rough calculation of an NPC's Challenge Rating based on their stats and equipment.
 Just click the button and it will be updated.

+_Note_ this is meant only for DnD 5e

 ## Changelog